-The way people lived 20, 30, or more years ago is not how we live today.
-Today, modern households rely on electronics for almost everything.
+The way people lived in the ’70s is not how we live today.
+These days, we rely on electronics for almost everything.

 Older homes just don’t have the wiring to handle most current electricity needs.
 Worse, they don’t have outlets where you need them.

 New construction homes get designed with modern electrical usage in mind.
 This means the wiring and systems in place can handle modern current loads without turning into a fire hazard.
 And you’ll be able to run multiple high-wattage electrical devices at the same time without overloading the system!

 It also means you’ll have access to outlets where you need them.
 You won’t have to hunt for a place to plug your computer in or struggle to place the television in the living room.

 And as part of your customizable design, you can always request additional outlets during the design process if you feel they’re needed.

 See the Benefits of Newly Built Homes Yourself